kbrdaemon/BCDR-tabletop-game/scenarios/dc.md

 ---
 What does this mean?
 * Web Sites are offline.
-* Knowledge managemnt systems are down.
+* Knowledge management systems are down.